 For sport enthusiasts, a sauna is especially relaxing after a workout such as cycling, mountain climbing, hiking and running.

 At De Bergkant Lodge we want you to really relax and let go of all the tension in your body, so we have provided guests with our own in-house masseuse on hand to give you a healing massage (a 1 hour massage is charged @ ZAR 550.00) which can be followed up by a soothing sauna (our sauna is free of charge) and gentle relaxation around the pool or in your deluxe room or suite.

 Please book your De Bergkant Lodge sauna sessions and massage therapist @ Reception on arrival of your booked stay.
-Accommodation bookings can be made on www.debergkant.com.
+Accommodation bookings can be made on our webpage www.debergkant.com.